John-ChuOnyido/Fastai/README.md

 The optimal value for K is 4 while our distortion score is 8912.105

 From the plots we can see that there are:
-•Good metric results for Agglomerative,DBSCAN and K-means Clustering algorithms.
+• Good metric results for Agglomerative,DBSCAN and K-means Clustering algorithms.
-•Best Model: AgglomerativeClustering(n_clusters=2).
+• Best Model: AgglomerativeClustering(n_clusters=2).

-#### To Do (Model B)
-• Interpret the visualizations
-• Conduct Principal Component Analysis (Not compulsory, but recommended)